research-driven design for a wealth management tool.

 WHAT ENRICH NEEDED

-Enrich had designed a mid-fi prototype but needed concept testing, as well as feedback about ease of use to inform rapid iterations.
+Enrich had a prototype for which they needed concept testing, as well as feedback about ease of use to inform rapid iterations.

-An early usability study that simultaneously gathered concept feedback and actionable design recommendations across 5 key task flows
+• An early usability study that simultaneously gathered concept feedback

 MY CONTRIBUTIONS